SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Hungary
  - Focus 'Join the Axis' is now available even if fucked over by German deals

+#### South Africa
+ - Added historical flavor event on the replacement of Prime Minister Hertzog with Smuts

 ### 3.13.4 "Python"

 #### General